Subodhrana390/Digital_Marketing_Club/README.md

 ```

 ### 3. Set Up Environment Variables
 Create a `.env` file in the root of the project and add the following environment variables.
-These are required for Firebase, Cloudinary, and Resend to function correctly.
+These are required for Firebase, Cloudinary, and your email service to function correctly.

 ```env
 # Firebase Configuration